Censys-Research/censeye/README.md

 ## Configuration

 Censeye ships with a built-in configuration file that defines the general settings along with the [keyword definitions](https://search.censys.io/search/definitions?resource=hosts) that are used to generate reports.
-But this can be overloaded by using the `--config` argument.
+But this can be overloaded by using the `--config` argument or the file at `~/.config/censys/censeye.yaml` will tried by default.
 The following is a snippet of this configuration file:

 ```yaml
 rarity: